Mississippi local officials say human error and poor training led to election-day chaos

 “Complete human error.
 I hate that the citizens of Hinds County had to experience that,” said Commissioner RaToya Gilmer McGee.

-But the commissioners, all Democrats, also pointed to what they said was inadequate guidance from Secretary of State Michael Watson, a Republican.
+But the commissioners, all Democrats, also pointed to inadequate guidance from Secretary of State Michael Watson, a Republican.
 The commissioners said they had to rely on a training manual written for election officials across the state.

 “If there are 82 counties in the state of Mississippi, there are 82 ways to do things.
 And so there is no streamlining, there are no checks and balances, there are no policies and procedures,” Gilmer McGee said.